kubeflow/metadata/schema/README.md

 - Different versions of metadata schema should be organized as `<version>/<relative path>`.
 - Markdown documentaion of schemas are at `<version>/docs`.
-- `/examples` folder containers the example metadata as JSON files.
-In each file,
-    - field `$id` points to the its schema,
-    - field `example` is a JSON of metadata example.
 - `schema_test.go` validates all schemas in sub-directories and examples in `/examples`.

 # Customized Metadata